 Finding the right graphic designer for your project may not be easy, as there are a lot of things to consider.
 Knowing what to look for and what to inquire will make all the difference in the world.
 Here are some questions you can be asking yourself if you are in search for a graphic designer:

 Do I like the designer’s past work?

-Does the designer appear knowledgeable?
+Does the designer appear knowledgeable and professional?

 Are there any testimonials available?

 Some designers have no problem telling you how great they are.
 Don’t just take their word for it, check to see if they have any testimonials you can read.
 A true testimonial should have the client’s name, business affiliation and location.

 Does the price match the quality of work?